 - Is not (necessarily) the same as bloody show

 In my first pregnancy, I lost my mucus plug and didn’t know what it was.
 For me, it was very liquidy and mostly clear.
 I woke up and felt like I peed in my pants.
-I went into the midwives office as I thought my water broke.
-She tested the pH and confirmed it was my mucus plug.
-My labor begin 12 hours later.
-So for me, it was definitely a sign that labor was eminent.
+I assumed my water broke, so I went into the midwives office.
+She tested the pH and told me that it was the plug.
+My labor began 12 hours later.
+(BTW, I never saw the bloody show.)

-I asked the moms on my Facebook page when they lost their mucus plug and how soon after did labor start.
+I asked the moms on my Facebook page to share when they lost their mucus plug and whether labor started shortly after.
 Here are some of their responses.

-- I lost my plug with each pregnancy as I was having mild cramping before labor/birth.
+- I lost mine with each pregnancy as I was having mild cramping before labor/birth.
 Only hours before.
 Looks like a pink and clear swirl ball of snot about the size of your palm. — Jennora W.

 - Both my kids were born at 37 weeks.
-Never saw it with my first, but with my second I shed my mucus plug for a course of 10 days.
+Never saw it with my first, but with my second I shed mine for a course of 10 days.
 I was having mild contractions and looked like large amounts of semen with a tinge of blood, varying in size.
-So gross but so natural. — Brooke V.
+So gross, but so natural. — Brooke V.

-- I don’t remember seeing mine at all – I got to the hospital at 6cm and still hadn’t seen anything.
-Could have came out after but idk how I could have a mucus plug still at 6cm! — Hannah M.
+- I don’t remember seeing mine at all.
+I got to the hospital at 6cm and still hadn’t seen anything.
+Could have came out after, but I don’t know how I could still have a plug at 6cm! — Hannah M.

-- I think mine didn’t come out until I was already quite far along in labor at the birth center and was in the tub there.
+- I don’t think mine came out until I was already quite far along in labor at the birth center and was in the tub there.
 It came out in the tub, so I didn’t really see it much! — Patty D.

-- Not until I was hours into labor, and I told my midwife it looked like a small jellyfish like you see washed up at low tide. — Jillian K.
+- Not until I was hours into labor, and I told my midwife it looked like a small jellyfish—like the ones you see washed up at low tide. — Jillian K.

 - The only time I noticed losing a mucus plug was with my third child.
-I noticed it when my water broke, contractions started about 3 hours later. — Gloria H.
+I noticed it when my water broke, contractions started about three hours later. — Gloria H.